Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 > Achieve MTTR below 5 minutes.

-Problem: bare goal without guard metrics, direct path to silent_p0.
+Problem: a bare goal without guard metrics, a direct path to silent_p0.

 Good: